 I didn’t have my best swim ever, but I was comfortable sitting in a bigger group.
 I just saved some energy this way and there was no need to worry this early in the race, but I only excited the water in 40th position.

-On the start of the bike I didn’t feel great yet and I also decided to stick to my own race plan and pace so I was not following other athletes.
+At the start of the bike, I didn’t feel great yet and I also decided to stick to my own race plan and pace so I was not following other athletes.
 I chose to race solo but it was also the best decision I made.

 I even felt very strong at the start of the marathon.
-After 10K of running I all of a sudden started to struggle a little bit and felt weak, but this feeling was only there for a few minutes.
-The rest of the marathon I focused on my own pace again and finished in second place.
+After 10K of running, I all of a sudden started to struggle a little bit and felt weak, but this feeling was only there for a few minutes.
+For the rest of the marathon, I focused on my own pace again and finished in second place.